Customs Bonded Warehouse in the UK

 What is a Customs Bonded Warehouse?

-A customs bonded warehouse is a secure space which allows you to store goods imported from outside of the EU before they reach their final destination.
+A customs bonded warehouse is a secure space which allows you to store goods imported from outside of the UK before they reach their final destination.
 Importing and exporting from foreign trade zones can become costly, so a bonded warehousing is an advantageous way to manage the expenses as import duty.
 In which, you can defer VAT charges until the goods are sold (i.e. withdrawn for consumption) or removed from the bonded warehouse.

 HMRC regulates UK Customs Bonded Warehouses with strict import and export rules and regulations which are regularly checked to ensure they are conforming with foreign trade zones.
 A bonded warehouse storage facility where imported merchandise can be processed and sold must be approved by HMRC (import and export) to allow for customs entry.